lc430/DS210_FinalProject/README.md

-# DS210_FinalProject
-Rust Project about Six Degree of Separation
+# Rust Project about Six Degree of Separation
-Referencing to lecture notes